sww1235/Personal_Website/wiki/build-script-notes-void-vm.md

 	8. User account from password manager

 	9. Select sda1, and no for graphical terminal.
-(We will blow grub away after the system boots)

 	10. Partition main SSD using GPT scheme